Background

 Projects

-The Rethinking Carcinogenicity Assessment for Agrochemicals Project (ReCAAP) is led by experts from the PETA Science Consortium International, government, and industry who are developing a strategy to move away from a “check-box” approach that includes bioassays to one based on human-relevant mechanisms of disease and other sources of information.
+The Rethinking Carcinogenicity Assessment for Agrochemicals Project (ReCAAP) is led by experts from PETA Science Consortium International, government, and industry who are developing a strategy to move away from a “check-box” approach that includes bioassays to one based on human-relevant mechanisms of disease and other sources of information.

 In addition to the above project, there are many others aiming to help make the transition away from the bioassay, including those led by the following groups and initiatives: